Moorestown High School: Athletics

-The Moorestown High School Quakers compete in the Burlington County Scholastic League (BCSL), which operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA) and is comprised of public and private high schools covering Burlington, Mercer and Ocean counties in central New Jersey.
+The Moorestown High School Quakers compete in the Olympic Conference, which operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA) and is comprised of public and private high schools in Burlington, Mercer and Ocean counties in central New Jersey.
 With 954 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The football team competes in the Liberty Division of the 95-team West Jersey Football League superconference and was classified by the NJSIAA as Group IV South for football for 2018–2020.
+The football team competes in the National Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group IV South for football for 2024–2026, which included schools with 890 to 1,298 students.

 Moorestown High School's record of athletic achievement includes 19 state championships in boys swimming and 15 state championships in field hockey.
 From 2000 through 2009, the girls' lacrosse team won 10 consecutive state championships.

 The NJSIAA ranks New Jersey's high school athletic programs every academic year based on their performances in various sports across athletic seasons.
 Among all of the state's Group III programs, MHS was ranked 2nd in 2006 (one point behind Ramapo High School), 2nd in 2007 and was the Group III winner in 2008, with performances that included first-place finishes that season in football, both boys and girls lacrosse, and boys tennis.

 Sports Legends of Moorestown was presented by the Historical Society of Moorestown at the Smith-Cadbury Mansion until the end of June 2010.
 More than 60 athletes, most of whom are MHS alumni, representing 14 sports were featured.

 Bea Thomas, a coaching institution at MHS in field hockey, girls lacrosse and girls swimming, has been featured in The New York Times and Sports Illustrated.

 The Moorestown High School Unified Basketball Team won a Gold Medal at the Special Olympics 2018 USA Games in Seattle.
 The Moorestown High School Unified Basketball Team beat Ohio 27–18 to win the Special Olympics 2018 USA Games.
 They beat five teams in a matter of four days to win it all.
 They had also won their first state championship title earlier that season.